Chapter

 under a giant web of epigenetic influences which do far more than anyone

-through the mission when they began to realize that what they were
+disappointed about half way through the mission when they began to

-learning was never going to span the immeasurable variation of
+realize that what they were learning was never going to span the

-nature’s intricate complexity.
-The great hope of the Human Genome
+immeasurable variation of nature’s intricate complexity.
+The great

-Project was to plot one gene to one trait, and with that they could heal
+hope of the Human Genome Project was to plot one gene to one trait, and

-any disease, modify our food production and genetically perfect
+with that they could heal any disease, modify our food production and

-humanity, but there wasn’t a one-to-one correlation between genes and
+genetically perfect humanity, but there wasn’t a one-to-one

-the nice formula that they expected.
-There are only about ten thousand
+that DNA doesn’t fit into the nice formula they expected.
+There

-genes in the human genome.
-That may sound like a lot, until you begin
+are only about ten thousand genes in the human genome.
+That may sound

-adding up all the different tissues and organs throughout the body,
+like a lot, until you begin adding up all the different tissues and

-along with our physiological systems and anatomic structures, etc.
+organs throughout the body, along with our physiological systems and

 proteins, it reduces the number of active protein coding genes to about